 This single page resume template is another clean and minimalist choice.
 Customize this one-page resume template with Microsoft Word or Adobe InDesign.
 One of my favorite features of this option is the line charts that show proficiency in key skills.
 Just customize that section with your own skills to show the hiring manager what sets you apart.

 This one page CV is a great choice if you're looking to feature a fun photo or portrait of yourself.
 A good single page resume highlights just the right content and is to the point—this one has plenty of space for all your vital info.
 Download this one page resume today and easily edit it in Adobe InDesign.

 Envato Elements has a compelling offer.
 For one low monthly price, you can download as many resume templates as you want, as well as other design assets that can help you spice up your resume.
 Fonts, icons…Envato Elements has it all.

 What’s more, you can customize these templates to fit your needs and use them in as many projects as you want.
 Find a one page resume download and more from the robust digital asset collection on Envato Elements.

 But, if you prefer to buy individual items on an as-needed basis, then check out our beautiful resume templates over on GraphicRiver.

-While Envato Elements is a single, all-you-can-download subscription, not everyone has the budget to make an ongoing commitment.
+Envato Elements is a single, all-you-can-download subscription.
+But not everyone has the budget to make an ongoing commitment.

-If you're on a limited budget or if you only need to make a one-time resume template, you can buy one-page resume templates one at a time on GraphicRiver.
+If you're on a limited budget or if you only need to make a one-time resume template, you can buy one page resume templates one at a time on GraphicRiver.
 Instead of a one page CV template that's free, browse the GraphicRiver content library first.
-Templates from GraphicRiver are ideal when you know exactly what you're looking for in the job resume you're building and, therefore, only need one template to work from.
+Templates from GraphicRiver are ideal when you know exactly what you're looking for in the job resume you're building.

 Check out these professional one page resume examples—download one today or enjoy the design inspiration.